Alectra basutica

 Photographer: Judd Kirkel Welwitch

-The flowers seen here are all closed, the petals folded in; only the orange outer petal surfaces visible.
-The flowers grow in spikes, do not have pedicels.
+The flowers seen here are all closed, the petals folded in, only the orange outer petal surfaces visible.
+The flowers grow in spikes, sessile meaning they do not have pedicels.
 Large, pointed, leaf-like sepals envelop the corolla at the base.
-When the flower opens into a wide cup, the beige-yellow inner petal surfaces become visible, showing three parallel veins to their tips.
+When the flower opens into a wide cup, the beige-yellow inner petal surfaces are visible, showing about three prominent, parallel veins to each tip.
 The petals are broadly obovate with rounded, wavy tips.
 Four stamens cohere in pairs low in the wide flower base.

-It grows in KwaZulu-Natal, the Free State and Lesotho in montane grassland.
+The species distribution is in KwaZulu-Natal, the Free State and Lesotho.
 This plant was seen during January in the east of Lesotho.
-The species is not considered to be threatened in its habitat early in the twenty first century (http://redlist.sanbi.org).